Q: What's the official product site ?

 Q: Which browser should I use to manage it ?

-A: Only use the latest version of Google Chrome for Windows 7/8.
+A: Only use the latest version of Google Chrome.
 There are some issues known when using Microsoft Internet Explorer to export VPN certificates and when using any Web browser on Apple Mac OS X.

 Q: How can I find things quickly ?